zprihoda/zopt/README.md

     - Use diffrax for ode integration?
 - PlottingTools
     - Add support for structured arrays, can auto-extract names
+    - Rename plotTrajectory to plotTrajectorySubplots
+    - Add plotTrajectorySingleAx (plots multiple signals on one axis)
+    - Add fig/axs optional arguments (plot on the specified figure / axes)
+    - Consider general function with
     - Add plot positionTrajectory (or generic phase plot?)
 - Quadcopter:
     - Consider structured arrays (or something similar) to clean up state interface